atinary-kandersen/sdlabs-client/README.md

 ## Scripts

+- `setup`: Runs all required scripts to run app.
 - `dev`: Launches everything needed to develop.
 - `build`: Creates a production build in the `dist` folder.
 - `preview`: Serves the built solution from the `dist` folder.